 However, it will ultimately depend on the extent of your hair loss.
 If you’re a stage 3 on the Norwood scale (for men) or advanced stage 1 on the Ludwig scale (for women) then you would normally get the most benefits from a hair transplant procedure.

 Hair transplants are effective at increasing hair density.
 Most people only need to create 50% hair density to make the hair appear thicker and reduce scalp visibility [4].
-In previous transplant examples, surgeons are able to achieve a density of 50 grafts per cm² with FUE transplantation and 75 grafts per cm² with direct hair implantation [5].
+In previous transplant examples, surgeons are able to achieve a density of 50 grafts per cm² with FUE transplantation and 75 grafts per cm² with a direct hair implantation transplant [5].

 If you think that getting a hair transplant could be the right solution for your hair thinning, get in touch with us today for a no-obligation consultation call with one of our specialists.